Saw Mo Shay

-Saw Mo Shay (စောမိုရှေး; 1967 – 22 July 2021) was a Karen insurgent officer and commander-in-chief of DKBA-5, an insurgent group active in Kayin State, Myanmar.
+Saw Mo Shay (စောမိုရှေး; 1967 – 21 July 2021) was a Karen insurgent officer and commander-in-chief of DKBA-5, an insurgent group active in Kayin State, Myanmar.

 Biography

 He was appointed commander-in-chief in an emergency meeting with DKBA-5 commanders, after the original commander-in-chief, Saw La Pwe, died from throat cancer in Bago.
 Saw Mo Shay was previously the deputy commander-in-chief of DKBA-5.

-Saw Mo Shay died of COVID-19 in Yangon.
+On 21 July 2021, Saw Mo Shay died of COVID-19 in Yangon.